edskim/payup_ios/README.md

 #PayUp

-Simple and silly app made using Twilio.\n
+Simple and silly app made using Twilio.

 Add people who owe you money.
-When the contact is selected, a call is sent to them with an automated voice that states:\n "\<name\>, you owe \<requester\> \<amount\> dollars.
+When the contact is selected, a call is sent to them with an automated voice that states:

+"\<name\>, you owe \<requester\> \<amount\> dollars.
 Pay this amount in full by \<date\>, or else."